 We believe that if we were to release the information, registers and accredited registers would be unwilling to provide the information necessary to enable a free and frank exchange of views during process of applying for accreditation or when working with us to improve standards in the future.
 This may include both existing and potential new registers.
-This would prevent us from performing our duty under the National Health Service Reform and Health Care Professions Act 2002, section 25G as inserted by the Health and Social Care Act 2012, section
+This would prevent us from performing our duty under the National Health Service Reform and Health Care Professions Act 2002, section 25G as inserted by the Health and Social Care Act 2012, section being able to potential accr protection and without fear th particularly be outweighs oth hat the public interest in the Authority help and support registers and edited registers to improve public d to be able to share information hat it will be publicly disclosed - efore the point they are accredited - her public interest considerations, we are maintaining the exemption.
 15 June 2023 The following request was made: "If possible, please can you let me know the following: 1.
 How many complaints about the GMC, have you received per year, since 2020.
 2. How many feedback about the GMC, have you received per year, since 2020.
 I realise you cannot act on GMC complaints but you still receive them.
 I do understand you cannot deal with individual complaints about health/social care practitioners.
 In the first instance, it is often better to contact an employer and/or the regulator.
 But you do collect public and professional feedback about regulators via your website or, concerns @ professionalstandards.org.uk."
-We believe that the public interest in the Authority being able to help and support registers and potential accredited registers to improve public protection and to be able to share information without fear that it will be publicly disclosed - particularly before the point they are accredited - outweighs other public interest considerations, and therefore we are maintaining the exemption.
-We provide the following response: In regard to the above request and point 1 mentioned, I can confirm that as we are not a complaint handling body we do not categorise 'share your experience' feedback in this way and

-In relation to your second question, I have added a table below of the feedback which may be concerns received regarding the GMC.

-Year No of GMC feedback/concerns received
+In regard to the mentioned, I complaint hare share your extherefore do relation to you a table below d to the above request and point 1 ed, I can confirm that as we are not a nt handling body we do not categorise our experience' feedback in this way and e do not hold this information. on to your second question, I have added below of the feedback which may be s received regarding the GMC.
+2019-2020 2020-2021 2021-2022 2022-2023 No of GMC feedback/concerns received 74 64 51 118

-2019-2020 74

-2020-2021 64

-2021-2022 51

-2022-2023 118